Unlimited: All Things Work Together For Good

-Year after year, after being shipwrecked, stoned, beaten with rods, meeting with false brethren, enduring a thorn in the flesh, Paul could say,
+Paul could say, year after year, after being shipwrecked, stoned, beaten with rods, meeting with false brethren, enduring a thorn in the flesh year after year, he could say,

 For I am persuaded that neither death, nor life, nor things present or things to come, nor principalities or powers, nor any other created thing is able to separate us from the love of God in Christ, Jesus, our Lord (Romans 8:38–39).

 We’ve got to learn to dance Adam’s dance backward.
-He disbelieved the Word of God and disobeyed; but we have to learn to believe the Word of God and obey.– Des Ford
+He disbelieved the word of God and disobeyed; but we have to learn to believe the word of God and obey.